Zucchini in Dill Cream Sauce Recipe

 - 1/4 cup sour cream

-- 1. In large saucepan, combine zucchini, onion, water, salt, bouillon and dill; bring to boil.
+- 1. In large saucepan, combine zucchini, onion, water, salt, bouillon and dill; bring to a boil.
 Add the butter, sugar and lemon juice; mix.
 Remove from heat; do not drain.

-- 2. Combine flour and sour cream; stir half of mixture into hot zucchini.
+- 2. Combine flour and sour cream; stir half of the mixture into hot zucchini.
 Return to heat; add remaining cream mixture and cook until thickened.
 Yield: 8 servings.